oVirt/ovirt-site/source/feature/neutronvirtualappliance.html.md

 #### Run the neutron server vm

-1. Install the no-macspoof hook on the host the vm is scheduled to be run on:
+1. Install the macspoof hook on the host the vm is scheduled to be run on:
     1.  yum -y install vdsm-hook-macspoof

 2. Run the neutron vm on that host (it takes cloud-init ~4 minutes since vm boot to finish)